 Other examples of outreach are more local and personal.
 Teachers and their students might bring science activities to nearby elementary schools.
 Teachers might organize public events like star parties.
 Teachers might collaborate with those in other disciplines and have their students create a physics art show, a series of short plays about key moments in science, or a regular blog about science in the news.
 There are many possibilities.

-Interested candidates must complete this Google form by March 23, 2020.
+If you know someone who you feel would be a suitable candidate for this award, please reach out to encourage submitting an application.
+Interested candidates must complete this Google Form by March 20, 2023.
 Applications will be kept in consideration for three years.
 Candidates may choose to update their applications each year.